langflow-ai/langflow/docs/docs/Configuration/configuration-auto-saving.md

 ![](./flow-saving.png)

-When the dialog indicates that the flow is successfully saved, you can click the 'Exit' button.
+When the flow has successfully saved, you can click the 'Exit' button.

 ![](./flow-saved.png)